-The most recent actuarial valuation of present value of the defined benefit obligation for gratuity were carried out as at 31 March 2020.
+The most recent actuarial valuation of plan assets and the present value of the defined benefit obligation for gratuity were carried out as at 31 March 2020.
 The present value of the defined benefit obligations and the related current service cost and past service cost, were measured using the Projected Unit Credit Method.